Popular Resistance Committees: Founding

+Later History

 On 15 October 2003, explosives destroyed a US diplomatic convoy at Beit Hanoun, killing three security guards and severely wounding a diplomat.
 The PRC initially claimed responsibility for the attack, but later denied carrying out the attack, saying it was against Palestinian interests.
 The US demanded that the Palestinian National Authority find those responsible and bring them to justice.
 Palestinian officials said that because of lack of progress in the attack investigation, the US halted financial support for the PA and placed unofficial sanctions on its accounts.
 After heavy US pressure, the Palestinian Authority arrested several PRC members, accusing them of being responsible.
 The PRC confirmed the men were PRC members.
 The PA tried the four "suspects" in a Palestinian military court, but intelligence agencies dismissed the tribunal as a "mock trial" and said while the suspects were PRC activists, they were not those responsible for the attack.
 The men were released in March 2004.

 The Jenin Martyr's Brigade was formed in March 2003 as a part of the PRC.
 Besides other activities, the JMB claimed responsibility for the March 2003 bombing of an Israeli bus in Haifa.
 The bus was blown to pieces when a suicide bomber, seated in the rear of the vehicle, detonated 10-15 kilograms of shrapnel-laced explosives that were attached to his body.
 16 people died in the blast, and another 30-40 were injured.
 On 17 July 2004, the group kidnapped Palestinian Civil Police Forces Chief Ghazi al-Jabali at gunpoint in an ambush of his convoy which wounded two bodyguards.
 Al-Jabali was only released after Palestinian President Yasser Arafat agreed to PRC demands that he be fired.

 The PRC are also involved in Rafah's smuggling tunnels which have been used to smuggle weapons, explosives, fugitives and civilian supplies etc.

 The PRC claimed responsibility for the assassination of Moussa Arafat on 7 September 2005.

 On 8 June 2006, PRC leader Jamal Abu Samhadana was killed by IDF forces, along with at least three other PRC members.
 As the man considered responsible for a number of attacks, including the bombing of a children's school bus near Kfar Darom in November 2000 and for the 2003 infiltration into an IDF outpost in Rafah that left several soldiers dead, he was considered one of the most wanted Palestinians on the IDF's hit-list.